Humans as Occupational Beings 1 (10308.2)

 Special assessment requirements

 Drop in Sessions

-Drop in sessions will be scheduled throughout the semester to provide support to student in completing assessment items.
+Drop-in sessions will be scheduled throughout the semester to provide support to students in completing this unit.
 By attending these sessions, students will have the opportunity to:

 - Understand the marking rubric

 - Receive feedback regarding the general structure of their intended response.

 Teaching staff will not review drafts or provide specific feedback on the content of student work.

 Clarification regarding assessment tasks can also be obtained by posting on Canvas discussion boards.
 Questions raised on discussion boards within 48 hours of the assessment due date/time might not be responded to be teaching staff.

 Staff will not respond to assessment task questions raised by email.